raynaluzier/packer-plugin-artifactory/README.md

 # Packer Plugin JFrog Artifactory
 The `Artifactory` plugin can be used with HashiCorp [Packer](https://www.packer.io) to locate, retrieve, import into vCenter as a VM Template, and upload and update custom images into Artifactory.
 For the list of available functionality for this plugin, see [docs](docs).

+NOTE: The `artifactory-import` component makes use of the VMware OVFTool.
+This must be installed on the machine where the plugin will be executed from to function properly.

 ## Installation